3D printing has a rich history. It started from an imperfect machine and ended up into something that can bring to life anything you have in mind.

 In the same year, 3D printing services offer 14K gold and sterling silver as materials, a less expensive option for jewelry designers.

-2012 – Medical valium professional from the Netherlands used a 3D printer to create a customized three-dimensional prosthetic lower jaw that was implanted into an 83-year old woman suffering from a chronic bone infection.
+2012 – Professional from the Netherlands used a 3D printer to create a customized three-dimensional prosthetic lower jaw that was implanted into an 83-year old woman suffering from a chronic bone infection.

 Different Technologies in 3D Printing